Sophietje/SFTLearning/README.md

 * SFT (Symbolic Finite Transducer) learning algorithm

 These algorithms can ask a sanitizer two types of questions: a membership query or an equivalence query.
 Based on the results, it will then derive a model (SFA/SFT).
+This research has been done for my Master's Thesis (Computer Science, University of Twente) which is titled "Reasoning about the Correctness of Sanitizers".

 ## Membership Oracle